zynayumi/libzynayumi/README.md

   modulation waveform relative the square waveform.
 Ranges from -36 to +36.

-- **RingMod fixed frequency**: fixed frequency of the ring modulation.
-  Ranges from 1Hz to 5000Hz.
+- **RingMod fixed pitch**: fixed pitch of the ring modulation.
+Ranges from 0.0 to 127.0, corresponding respectively to the lowest and highest pitches of the midi standard.
+That paramater is also affected by *RingMod detune* and *RingMod transpose*.

-- **RingMod fixed vs relative**: how much of the ring modulation frequency is fixed versus tone pitch.
+- **RingMod fixed vs relative**: how much of the ring modulation pitch is fixed versus tone pitch.
 Ranges from 0.0 (completely fixed) to 1.0 (completely determined by tone pitch).

 - **RingMod depth**: level of depth of ring modulation.
 Ranges from 0 (no ring modulation) to 15 (full ring modulation).